A Brief History of the Merimbula Jazz Festival:

 Sadly some jazzers and some musos have passed on, while others come to keep the festival tradition going.
 Over the more recent years there have been changes in the jazz styles being performed.
 The traditionalists are there in great numbers, but along with them, is a group of musicians who experiment with the notes.
 It seems that there is an audience for all styles of jazz and the Committee is there to provide good venues, good audio, drums, base amps and pianos, along with a workable event program.

-In a nut-shell, Merimbula is the “Festival for Musicians”.
+In a nut-shell, Merimbula is home of the “Festival for Musicians”.
 Great Musos and their jazz music create memorable Merimbula Jazz Festivals

 Many thanks to those musos, original committee members and jazz lovers who helped me to compile this short record.